UoB-COMSM0166/2026-group-10/README.md

 ### Play Online
 Gates of Cinder is hosted on GitHub Pages, so you can jump straight into the action without any installations!
-1. Click the ‘**PLAY THE GAME**’ button.
+1. Click the ‘**PLAY THE GAME**’ button above.
 If it does not open, launch your browser, Chrome is recommended, and go to: https://uob-comsm0166.github.io/2026-group-10/
 2. The game will load instantly.
 3. On the main screen, select ‘Start Game’ to begin character selection, or choose ‘Intro’ for a quick overview of the game lore and controls.